Obama Castle

 How do I get to Obama Castle?

 The nearest station is Obama Station (JR Obama Line from Higashi-Maizuru or Tsuruga).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 Bus or bicycle from Obama Station.
 Bicycle rental recommended.
-Parking: Free parking near the castle site.
-Accessible with a JR Pass.

 How much does Obama Castle cost to enter?